 After driving from Cusco to the village of Tinqui we walked for a few hours up to Upis, a dispersed community of ranch houses in the highlands at the base of Ausangate.
 There we spent our first night in a guest room at the house of Cirilo, a guide who helped set up our trip.

 During the walk up, I mentioned to our cook/guide Hector that coocindentally this was the same exact date that Claudia and I first met 8 years ago in Peru, on the first day of our Cordillera Huayhuash trek near Huaraz.
-He got all excited and said that this is a very special day to celebrate, called "Luna del Miel" in Peru.
+He got all excited and said that this is a very special day to celebrate, called "Luna del Miel" (or as we say in English, "honeymoon").
 That night he baked a cake from scratch for us, complete with homemade icing!

 From our pad in Upis we enjoyed wandering around the bucolic countryside, snapping photos of alpacas.
 I found a pond that provided a lovely reflection view of Ausangate early in the morning.